-The changes to the banking book rules relate solely to securitization exposures, which are subject to a framework separate from those that apply to retail, wholesale or equity exposures.
-Under the securitization framework, the capital required for each exposure is generally determined under a "ratings-based approach" (RBA) as the product of 8 percent (the minimum capital requirement), the amount of the exposure and a risk weight, which is determined based on external ratings of the exposure (if any).5 The risk weights applicable to different rating levels vary depending upon whether a bank6 uses a "standardized approach" (which has been proposed but not yet adopted in the United States, though it has been adopted in the European Union)7 or an "internal ratings-based" (IRB) approach.8 For some off-balance sheet exposures, a "credit conversion factor" is also used, as discussed below in connection with assetbacked commercial paper (ABCP) liquidity facilities.
+The changes to the banking book rules relate solely to securitization exposures, which are subject to a framework separate from those that apply to retail, wholesale, or equity Under the securitization exposures. framework, the capital required for each exposure is generally determined under a "ratings-based approach" (RBA) as the product of 8% (the minimum capital requirement), the amount of the exposure, and a risk weight, which is determined based on external ratings of the exposure (if any).6 The risk weights applicable to different rating levels vary depending upon whether a bank7 uses a "standardized approach" (which has been proposed but not yet adopted in the United States, though it has been adopted in the European Union)8 or an "internal ratingsbased" (IRB) approach.9 some off-balance-sheet exposures, a "credit conversion factor" is also used, as discussed below in connection with asset-backed commercial paper (ABCP) liquidity facilities.